Health insurance in the United States today is a maddening, sometimes infuriating quagmire.

 “In Dallas, my visit was at a freestanding clinic, with two doctors on duty.
 In Bangkok, my visit was at a world-class medical hospital.

-“In Dallas, my waiting time was almost five hours—3.5 in the main waiting room just to see the doctor, then another hour in the examination room.
+“In Dallas, my waiting time was almost five hours—three-and-a-half hours in the main waiting room just to see the doctor, then another hour in the examination room.
 In Bangkok, my wait was 20 minutes (remember, this was without an appointment).

 “In Bangkok, the pharmacy was on-site.
 My medication was delivered to me 10 minutes after I’d seen the doctor.